zanko-khaledi/php-simple-router/README.md

 # php-simple-router

-this light weight router library can be useful for pure php web projects.
+this light weight router library can be useful for small php web projects or building you'r api.

 ##installation